orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 	end
 end
 ```
-As you can see the input pattern ```In1: [a, b]``` consumes two tokens from the same input by each firing.
-It also can put more than two tokens separated by come in the input pattern.
+As you can see the input pattern ```In1: [a, b]``` consumes two tokens from the same input during one firing.
+You also can put more than two tokens separated by come in the input pattern.

 ##### AddSubSeq
 The output expression as illustrated in this example can also produce more than one token.
 You have just to wite these expressions separated by coma within square brackets.